-Is that his way of saying he planned ahead to spend the day with me?
-Or is he serious?
+Is that statement entirely honest?
+Or is it his way of saying he planned ahead to spend the day with me?
 I don’t have the nerve to ask.
 I can’t yet bring myself to tell him what I’ve realized, because what if that’s the catalyst for him to end it?
 I don’t think I could bear to tell him and then have him walk away forever.

 This story is for 30_kisses theme #25 “Fence.”